JacksonHagood/CPP_Basics/07_Testing/testing.md

 | `1`        | `0`        | exception      |
 | `-1`       | `0`        | exception      |

-With the above test cases in mind, the `division` could then be written.
+With the above test cases in mind, the `division()` function could then be written.

 ## Types of Testing